-Some days, it’s not easy to stay calm and composed when you feel like everything around you, even your tatas, is headed south.
+Some days, it’s not easy to stay calm and composed when you feel like everything around you, even your tatas are headed south.

 You’re not alone.

-Apparently, “70 percent of U.S. moms say mothering is “incredibly stressful.”
-96 percent also feel that we are way more stressed than our own mothers were.
+Research states, “70 percent of U.S. moms say mothering is “incredibly stressful.”
+Ninety-six percent also feel that we are way more stressed than our mothers were.

-I’ve said it before and I’ll say it again, mommin’ ain’t easy.
+I’ve said it before, and I’ll repeat it, mommin’ ain’t easy.